untracked-tx/blockchain-club/docs/roadmap.md

 ## Our Vision

-We've built something pretty cool with our governance system - now let's use it to create real impact.
+We've built an innovative governance system - now let's use it to create real impact.
 This doc outlines project ideas we can tackle as a club, from humanitarian blockchain initiatives to advanced technical experiments.
 Think of this as our "what's possible" list.

-Remember: We're a small club, which means we can move fast, experiment freely, and build meaningful projects without bureaucratic overhead.
+Remember: Our small team size enables rapid iteration and experimentation, allowing us to build meaningful projects without bureaucratic overhead.

 ---